wtrqew/DeepPWML/README.md

 This repository provides the code for our MICCAI2023 paper "Punctate White Matter Lesion Segmentation in Preterm Infants Powered by Counterfactually Generative Learning".

-We release our code in both TensorFlow and translated PyTorch (will be post later) versions of network.
+We release our code in TensorFlow.
 The code is based on [https://github.com/RicardoZiTseng/3D-MASNet](https://github.com/RicardoZiTseng/3D-MASNet).

 ## Contents
 - [DeepPWML](#deeppwml)